 For additional information visit, www.HipHopArchitecture.com

 BrandNu Design, through its Design Cypher Process, organized and implemented a series of unique community engagement sessions for The Universal Hip Hop Museum in Los Angeles, Detroit, Atlanta and New York.
 The mission was simple, engage the hip hop community in the programming and planning of The Universal Hip Hop Museum.

-BrandNu programmed and designed The Universal Hip Hop Museum's creative placemaking project, The UHHM Mobile Experience also known as Hip-Hoptimous Prime.
-BrandNu Design was responsible for the design, manufacturing, graphic design and strategic planning of The UHHM Mobile Experience, which were used as captial campaign items for the mobile experience.
+BrandNu Design programmed and conceptualized The Universal Hip Hop Museum's creative placemaking project, The UHHM Mobile Experience also known as Hip-Hoptimous Prime.
+BrandNu Design was responsible for community design workshops to generate the program, graphic design and strategic planning of The UHHM Mobile Experience, which were used as captial campaign items for the mobile experience.

-BrandNu is leading the design of The Universal Hip Hop Museum's exhibits and interactive exhibits.
-The design of the exhibits inlcude conducting interviews and design sessions with various Hip Hop artists including pioneers such as Kurtis Blow, The Sugarhill Gang and Roxanne Shante.
+BrandNu is leading the programming of The Universal Hip Hop Museum including its interactive exhibits.
+The programming includes conducting community workshops, interviews and design sessions with various Hip Hop artists, and project stakeholders.